BluThund3r/ChaTogether/non_coding_elements/epic_and_user_stories.md

 - [ ] As a logged in user I want to see a call screen when someone calls me and I am in the application so that I can answer or decline it.

-- [ ] As a logged in user I can see a list of calls displaying some details about then so that I can have a clear view over my calls history.
+- [ ] As a logged in user I can see a list of calls displaying some details about them so that I can have a clear view over my calls history.

 - [ ] As a logged in user I can initiate voice and video calls with other users so that I communicate with them vocally / visually.